FluidSimP/just-simp/Exercise 2/README.md

 - Pneumatic scheme (likely a FluidSim `.ct` file)
 - Electric scheme (likely in the same file!)

-The circuit MUST NOT contain a PLC controller!
+The circut CANNOT contain a PLC controller, it's prohibited in this exercise!